When it comes to starting a dog clothing line, you may find yourself in a place where you have to make some big decisions.

 Evaluate your competition

-The last piece in determining how to price your dog clothing is by simply looking at your competition.
+The last piece in determining how to price your dog clothes is by simply looking at your competition.

 Lauren Costanza, founder of Bluminary provides us with a detailed spreadsheet of all of her costs associated with running her business: